-- 1) Deliberate and announce a verdict (do not announce any scores, winners, or tiebreakers). - 2) Tell the teams that they have two minutes to decide which student from the opposing team should receive the MVP certificate. - 3) As the students are conferring: - Complete and submit the tie-breaker form.
-The tie-breaker form is not the verdict, but rather an indication of which team presented their case better overall. - Remind scoring attorneys to complete and submit scoresheets and any award nominations. - 4) Commence debrief (no more than 10 minutes total) presider and scoring attorneys provide positive constructive feedback.
+- 1) Deliberate and announce a verdict (do not announce any scores, winners, etc.). - 2) Tell the teams that they have two minutes to decide which student from the opposing team should receive the MVP certificate. - 3) As the students are conferring: - o Remind scoring attorneys to complete and submit scoresheets and any award nominations. - 4) Ask one team member, from each team, to present the MVP certificate to the student from the opposing team. - 5) Commence debrief (no more than 10 minutes total) presider and scoring attorneys provide positive, constructive feedback.
 Do not announce any scores, winners, or tiebreakers.

-Important Excerpts from the 2023-24 CA Team Rule Book
+Essential Excerpts from the 2023-24 CA Team Rule Book